crestonbunch/blog/content/post/music-recommendations/index.md

 I guess gunrock has a memory leak because it can't be _my_ fault.
 The code I wrote should have a constant memory requirement.
 So I setup the script to stop and restart occasionally to clear out memory and let it run overnight.
-I also spend an obscene amount of time trying to optimize the Python code to save as quickly as possible.
+I also spent an obscene amount of time trying to optimize the Python code to save as quickly as possible.
 # Dimensionality reduction